 One of the best parts of anyone’s home — especially in Florida — is the air conditioner.
 It’s one of those things most people take for granted… until something goes awry.
-It could be that it’s not cooling enough in the hottest of days, or maybe it’s making unusual sounds — and maybe, it’s suddenly making your entire house smell like dirty socks.
+It could be that it’s not cooling enough on the hottest of days, or maybe it’s making unusual sounds — and maybe, it’s suddenly making your entire house smell like dirty socks.
 Why is this happening, and what can you do to fix it?

 What is Dirty Sock Syndrome?

 An air conditioner works by absorbing the warm air and humidity inside your home, taking away the moisture, cooling it, and sending it back indoors through the return vents.
 This entire process is efficient — unless moisture buildup inside causes mold growth.
 This is the dirty socks odor you can smell throughout your home.
 Do not ignore it or put it on the back burner, since doing so could cause the mold to spread to the rest of your home — causing breathing problems for you and your loved ones and structural damage to your property.

 How to Fix Dirty Sock Syndrome in 4 Steps

 There are several things you can do to get rid of the dirty socks smell from your air conditioner.
 These include:

 1. Change the air filters

 How often you should change your air filter depends on several factors — how many people live in your home, whether you have any pets, and whether there are any allergy sufferers or smokers in your household.
-The more of these conditions apply to you, the more often you should change it.
+The more of these conditions apply to you, the more often you should change them.
 Under no circumstances should it be longer than 90 days.
-This is because dirt and debris block airflow — causing energy inefficiency, higher energy bills, and promote mold growth.
+This is because dirt and debris block airflow — causing energy inefficiency, higher energy bills, and promoting mold growth.

 2. Clean the evaporator coils